pfanto/pfaffian/README.md

 shown in the article.
 Its subdirectories are:

-scripts/: This directory contains the Python codes to use the Pfaffian formula.
-This directory also includes a Python code to do the projection explicitly in the many-particle space.
+scripts/: This directory contains the Python codes to use the Pfaffian formula. and to do the projection explicitly in the many-particle space.
+It also includes a code for the exact diagonalization of the model described in the text.

-plots/: This directory contains a Python code to plot the results of the Pfaffian formula against those of the explicit projection.
+plots/: This directory contains a Python code to plot the results of the Pfaffian formula against those of the explicit projection and of exact diagonalization.

 proof.pdf contains the proof of the results in Eqs.
 (4) and (5) of the main text.